 Goods and Services Tax (GST) is an all inclusive destination based, indirect tax imposed on supply of goods and services in India.
-Any business that has a turnover that is above the stipulated limit is obliged to be registered under GST.
+Businesses with a turnover exceeding the specified limit are required to register under GST.

 Under certain circumstances, however, a GST registration may be cancelled - either voluntarily by the taxpayer or by the tax authorities.
 This is referred to as GST Cancellation.